 - Being incapacitated due to injuries from an accident: in such a case, a person can have up to seven years from the accident date to pursue a personal injury lawsuit.

-- Being a minor: If a person is below the age of 18, the statute of limitations may be lengthened to seven years from the date of loss; and if they are close to turning 18, the four-year statute will begin proceeding on their birthday.
+- Being a minor: If a person is below the age of 18, the statute of limitations may be lengthened to seven years from the date of loss; and if they are close to turning 18, the two-year statute will begin proceeding on their birthday.

 - The defendant fleeing the state: If this occurs before a personal injury claim is filed, the plaintiff may be able to stop the clock while trying to track down the defendant.